-As the Red Sea situation gets worse, what does your supply chain contingency plan look like?
+The Red Sea situation calls for a supply chain contingency plan

 Mar 13, 2024